ehrpg/qstar/docs/crisis.md

 [Health](/character#health-hp) is restored slowly over time.
 A character heals 1 point of [Health](/character#health-hp) damage every day they can take a rest.
-Resting means that the character can only do light downtime activities, like reading.
+Resting Acquisitions that the character can only do light downtime activities, like reading.

 #### Healing a dying character